FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/metrics/amortizedcost.md

 ## Description

-The cost inclusive of amortized upfront charges, recurring fees, and negotiated discount rates for the line item.
+The cost inclusive of amortized upfront charges, recurring fees, and remaining usage cost of the line item.

 ### Concerning Granularity and Distribution of Recurring Fee